doc4d/docs/docs/settings/web.md

 4D allows you to obtain a log of requests.

-This file is named "logweb.txt" and is automatically located:
+This file is named `logweb.txt` and is automatically located:

 -   with 4D in local mode and 4D Server, in the Logs folder located next to the database structure file.
 -   with 4D in remote mode, in the Logs subfolder of the 4D client database folder (cache folder).